AndreaBasile97/GNN-BRaTs2021/README.md

 All these GNN are evaluated using Dice-Score and HD95 score (Node Wisely and Voxel Wisely) also taking into account the training time and computational resources available.

 The output will be a 3D MRI of the patient brain but with the highlighted tumor zones.

+# How to use:

+1. Intall requirements using:

+    pip install -r requirements.txt

+2. Preprocessing: be sure to have the BRaTs2021 dataset in the root and use it with the 'preprocess_dataset.py' script.
+3. Training: train the GNN using 'training.py' and remember to adjust the paths.
+4. Testing: test the GNN using the saved model and the test dataset.